MooersLab/emacs30macos13treesitter/README.md

 ## Prerequisites
 You must installed tree-sitter C library before compiling Emacs.
 The [emacs-tree-sitter.el](https://github.com/emacs-tree-sitter/elisp-tree-sitter) package is built into Emacs29 and 30 but not the C library.
-I installed the tree-sitter C library with macports and with homebrew.
+I installed the tree-sitter C library, gnutils, and imagemagick with macports.
-I am not sure which was used when compiling Emacs.
+The export to a the giflib could probably have been mapped to the giflib in macports.
-I had also installed imagemagick with macports or homebrew a long time ago.
+This protocol worked on a 2017 Mac workstation and a 2018 MacBook Pro, both with Mac OS 13.2.

 ## Compile protocol